A MANIFESTO FOR A MORE UNITED WORLD!

-- This enables a tightly controlled chain of perceived information to be enforced on the perceptual realm.
+- The pre-determined frequency at which human consciousness is set enables a tightly controlled chain of perceived information to be enforced upon the perceptual realm.

 - This control of information relates to the nature of reality, and not the narrative of reality, i.e. it largely determines the stage rather than the action.